rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 ### Exercise 5: Implementing Azure AD integration features in AD DS

+## Unable to do remaining steps in the lab due to Microsoft change to Licensing of Premium plans

 Task 1: Enable self-service password reset in Azure<br> Step 12:  It may take up to 15 minutes before Password Reset is available after activating the P2 subscription.
 Try refreshing the screen <br>